Fremantle railway station: Restoration

 The station features Donnybrook stone construction on the façade with red face brick infill panels on a Donnybrook stone plinth, in Federation Free Classical style featuring a rare example of a large train hall roof.
 The facade remained unpainted (except for metalwork and timberwork) until it was painted in 1950.

 The station was classified by the National Trust in 1974 and entered into the Heritage Council of Western Australia's Register of Heritage Places in 2001.
 A rationalisation of the rail reserve in 2004 was part of a plan to revitalise the precinct.
 In 2005, a program of staged conservation and restoration works in line with a conservation plan prepared in 1999 commenced.
 This included paint removal and restoration of the main entry façade, refurbishment of most of the internal areas and an electrical upgrade to bring the station up to modern standards.
 In August 2011, the project was completed with the restoration of external facades of the station building.

 In popular culture

 Fremantle station featured in the 2006 film Last Train to Freo.

 Services

+Train services

 Fremantle station is the terminus of Transperth's Fremantle line, with frequent services to Perth that continue through to Midland via the Midland line.

 Fremantle station saw 1,481,023 passengers in the 2013–14 financial year.